 - Quantum state engineering and entanglement generation

 - Experimental proposals

 Quantum entanglement of multipartite systems is important both from the fundamental point of view (EPR paradox, nonlocality and related arguments) and from the applicative point of view (quantum computation and information processing).
-It plays an important role in microscopic physical systems like atoms, microcavities, nanostructures, superconducting qubits, quantum dots, photons, which can be the elementary building blocks of quantum computers.
+It plays an important role in microscopic physical systems like atoms, microcavities, nanostructures, superconducting qubits, quantum dots, photons, which can be elementary building blocks of quantum-enhanced technologies.

 i) Quantum state engineering and measurement of non-classical field states in cavity QED and applications to quantum information processing.

 ii) Generation, measurement and dynamics of entanglement in spatially separated systems, considering also the interaction with the environment.
 This part also concerns the dynamics of nonlocal quantum correlations between space-like separated systems, exploiting suitable Bell inequalities.
 Different quantum and classical environments are considered.
 An important research line regarding entanglement dynamics is the condition where the environment is classical, where we have supplied contributions about the interpretation of peculiar time behaviors.

 iii) Dynamics and characterization of quantum memory (non-Markovianity), quantum coherence and correlations other than entanglement in composite quantum systems under different environmental conditions.